 Hi lovelies, Happy Monday!
 I could not be MORE excited about September, because I have partnered up with the amazing craft brand, Cricut to bring you a series of awesome, simple DIY projects to help you personalize every step of your wedding plans!
 I am so thrilled to be working with not only Cricut, but some other fabulous wedding related brands as well, to bring to life some super fun projects and posts to inspire your wedding.
-Not to mention, the fun lasts all month long with a special Cricut project each week in September to take you through your wedding journey!
-It's going to get real crafty up in here 🙂

 I'm so excited to share these simple projects with you to personalize your weddings and wedding-related events using the Cricut Explore Air.
 This machine is incredibly powerful and it can do so many things, my mind is literally spinning at all the possibilities!
 This week's project is something that will help you personalize your wedding plans and your day planner!
 I created a set of adorable sticker designs that you can create using the Cricut Explore Air — there are stickers for everything you need reminders for along the way of your wedding plans — so amazing right?
 Just look at how stinking cute they are?!

 With the Cricut Explore Air, the options for personalizing your wedding details are endless!
 This crafty machine can cut over 60 different materials with ease!
 From cardstock to vinyl, to iron-on transfer paper, to even leather!
 You can use this versatile craft tool to make any number of projects to make your big day shine.
 And you don't have to be an expert crafter to use it.
 There are plenty of projects that live in the Design Space software that allow you to create amazing projects on the fly!
 It truly is an amazing machine.